Is French Press Coffee Really All It’s Cracked Up To Be?

 For almost a century, coffee enthusiasts have come to know and love the French press.
 However, this method of brewing should be weighed carefully.
 Medical professionals are concerned about the adverse health effects associated with drinking French press coffee.

-For those versed in other brewing methods, the French press is a testament to design and ease of use.
+For those versed in other brewing methods, the French press coffee is a testament to design and ease of use.
 Grounds are mixed with boiling water in a glass pitcher.
 After 5 to 7 minutes of steeping, a plunger attached to a metal filter is placed on top.
 Pressing down on the plunger drives the filter and loose grounds to the bottom of the pitcher completing the process.

 So what’s the dilemma?